trynova/nova/nova_vm/src/heap/README.md

 - Deleting of object properties.
 It is done, yes, but rarely do you see objects used as hashmaps anymore.
 - Accessing or defining property descriptors.
-- Accessing or assinging non-element (indexed) properties on arrays.
+- Accessing or assigning non-element (indexed) properties on arrays.
 - Calling getter or setter functions.
 This happens but again is not the most common path.
 - Checking the length of a function.
-- Accessing or assigning propertes on functions.
+- Accessing or assigning properties on functions.
 This does happen, but it is infrequent.
 - Accessing or assigning properties on ArrayBuffers, Uint8Arrays, DataViews, Dates, RegExps, ...
 Most builtin objects are used for their named purpose only